oliverkisza/credit-risk-classification/README.md

 # credit-risk-classification
-### Built a logistic regression model to classify credit risk using information from ~77,000 loans and their respective borrowers.
+### logistic regression model for classifying credit risk using information from ~77,000 loans and their respective borrowers.